 Building on the last point, the objectives you set for your team shouldn’t be too easy to achieve due to a fear of project failure.
 OKR is a tool for growth and you can’t grow without testing your limits through ambitious goals.

-OKR is an excellent tool for determining goals and project management software is excellent for optimizing your processes.
-When combined, these two frameworks can give you a comprehensive setup to focus on both the macro and micro aspects of the company.
+OKR is an excellent tool for determining goals and project tracking software is excellent for optimizing your processes.
+When combined, these two frameworks can give you a comprehensive set up to focus on both the macro and micro aspects of the company.